 Whether you are planning your next trip, writing a book, or creating a presentation for your next project, mind-mapping can help you organize your jumbled mess of a head into something that looks coherent and executable.
 So check out these apps and start mind-mapping today.

-If you want a software which will not put a hole in your pocket and yet can fulfill most of your needs, MindNode is the one for you.
+If you want an app that is build for Mac and brings a fluid mind-mapping experience, MindNode is the one for you.
 It has a beautiful UI and works buttery smooth.
 If you are just starting out, MindNode will help you learn the basics of the mind mapping technique without in your face instructions.
 It also has iCloud sync and an app for iPad and iPhone.
 Its interface is designed in such a way that you are not losing much functionality even if you are using it on mobile devices.
 The nodes are foldable hence allowing to create a large mind mapping tree without being overwhelmed by the data.
-For me, it provides the best value for money on this list.

 XMind got itself on this list due to its theming capability.
 Of course, it does everything a mind mapping software is supposed to do.
 You can create mind maps, attach photos, links, and notes.
 You can share it or print it into PDF of OPML.
 It also allows you to directly share your mind maps to your Evernote account.
 You can choose from pre-formatted templates or you can create you own from scratch.
 You can change the theme of your mind maps at any given time.
 There are dozens of themes to chose from and each one looks better than the other.
 If you like theming, give it a go.